sirolad/schoo/README.md

 * Other interesting features to be added soon

-Visit [Schoo demo page](https://schoo.herokuapp.com/) to view the project demo.
+Visit [School demo page](https://schoo.herokuapp.com/) to view the project demo.

 ## Change log